Chancel Mbemba

-Chancel Mangulu Mbemba (born 8 August 1994) is a Congolese professional footballer who plays for Ligue 1 club Lille and the DR Congo national team, of which he is the captain.
+Chancel Mangulu Mbemba (born 8 August 1994) is a Congolese professional footballer who plays as a centre-back for Saudi Pro League club Al-Diriyah and captains the DR Congo national team.

-Mbemba began his professional career Anderlecht, where he won the Belgian Pro League in his debut season of 2013–14.
+Mbemba began his professional career at Anderlecht, where he won the Belgian Pro League in his debut season of 2013–14.
 A year later, he moved to Newcastle United, where he played in the Premier League and won the Championship in 2017.
 In four years at Porto, he won the Primeira Liga and Taça de Portugal double in 2020 and 2022.

-A full international for DR Congo since 2012, Mbemba is the national team’s most capped player and represented the country at five Africa Cup of Nations tournaments, finishing third in 2015.
+A full international for DR Congo since 2012, Mbemba is the national team's most capped player.
+He represented the country at six Africa Cup of Nations tournaments, finishing third in 2015, and the 2026 FIFA World Cup.

 Early life

-Mbemba grew up in Kinshasa in a family of nine children.
-His mother, Antoinette, is a former basketball player who represented DR Congo.
+Mbemba was born and raised in Kinshasa.
+He is one of nine children.
+His mother, Antoinette, is a former basketball player who represented the DR Congo women's national basketball team.

-A 2013 report by CNN found that documents support four different dates of birth for Mbemba from 1988 to 1994, with the player saying himself that he was born in 1990; an anonymous member of the Congolese Association Football Federation said that his date of birth was changed to 1991 so that he would be eligible for the 2012 Olympics where players must be under 23.
+A 2013 report by CNN found conflicting documents that support four different dates of birth for Mbemba ranging from 1988 to 1994, with the player saying himself that he was born in 1990; an anonymous member of the Congolese Association Football Federation said that his date of birth was changed to 1991 so that he could be eligible for the 2012 Olympics where players must be under 23.
 Upon signing for Newcastle, he said that he was born in 1994 and that there was forensic proof.